quxiaofeng/PolyU_beamer_theme/README.md

 + "nologo" option enables the solo usage of color theme without PolyU logos on title page and headers.
 + "polyu" option is default option and it enables whether it exist or not.
 + "comp" option is to include the computing logo in the title page and the head banner.
-+ "forty" option is to use the 40 anniversary logo in the title page and the head banner.
++ "forty" option is to use the Computing Department 40th anniversary logo in the title page and the head banner.
++ "seventyfive" option is to use the PolyU 75th anniversary logo in the title page and the head banner.

 ## Template